 - ⅛ cup molasses original

-- 3 tbsp aquafaba liquid from a can of chickpeas, unsalted
+- 3 tablespoon aquafaba liquid from a can of chickpeas, unsalted

 - Preheat the oven to 350 F. Line a cookie sheet with parchment paper.

 - Mix dry ingredients in a smaller bowl.